renatocaliari/JTBD-Mapper-AI-Agent/custom_instruction.md

 # Critical Documentation and Workflow
 Documentation Management
-1. Create a main '{currentdate_and_time}_{job to be done}_docs' folder - It's important get the currentdate and time to use in the name.
+1. Get the currentdate and time of the system to use in the name of directory in the next step.
+2. Create a main '{currentdate_and_time}_{job to be done}_docs' folder.
-2. Create a subfolder 'result_docs'
+3. Create a subfolder 'result_docs'
-2. Create a subfolder 'project_docs'
+4. Create a subfolder 'project_docs'
-3. Create the following essential files (related to sub headers below) inside the subfolder 'project_docs' and update following the instructions:
+5. Create the following essential files (related to sub headers below) inside the subfolder 'project_docs' and update following the instructions:

 ### projectRoadmap.md - Proccess Step by Step
 Purpose: High-level goals completion criteria, and progress tracker